jayronsoares/mastering_sql/README.md

 20. How should resources be allocated to maximize patient outcomes and operational efficiency?
     - **Approach**: Use historical data analysis and predictive modeling to identify patterns and optimize resource allocation strategies accordingly.

-Leverage SQL language, leveraging functions, clauses, and techniques to retrieve and analyze data effectively.